 institution?
 Our athletic status as a DII school?

-Caldwell College has always placed emphasis on the Dominican pillar and core value of ‘community.’
+Caldwell University has always placed emphasis on the Dominican pillar and core value of ‘community.’
 That emphasis will remain so that all students still receive personal attention from caring faculty and staff.
 The remaining core values of respect, integrity and excellence will remain central to our mission as will the additional Dominican pillars of prayer, study and mission.
-While the overall size of Caldwell College may grow in the coming years, managed growth in select undergraduate and graduate areas is already part of the 2010-2015 strategic plan for the institution.
+While the overall size of Caldwell University may grow in the coming years, managed growth in select undergraduate and graduate areas is already part of the 2010-2015 strategic plan for the institution.
 There are no plans to change the institution’s athletic status.

 The day-to-day operations of Caldwell will remain virtually unchanged during the transitional process to university status and thereafter.
 As indicated above, reorganization of the academic unit at Caldwell is already underway.
 This process will be completed by the time the college is ready to be designated as a university.